Life in a Medieval town

 What exactly was the medieval period?

 Medieval periods vary in date from country to country, but for Britain, it began in 1066 with the arrival of William the Conqueror.
 He invaded in September of 1066 and quickly took over the country, being crowned king on Christmas day the same year.
-He then introduced a number of new laws and the feudal system, which created a hierarchy of power that changed the way the entire country functioned.
+He then introduced many new laws and the feudal system, which created a hierarchy of power that changed the way the entire country functioned.
 The extreme change in the lives of everyone in England was so great, that this was recognized as being a new time era and was named the medieval period, which ended in 1485 with the start of the Tudor dynasty.

 What was life like in a medieval town?